Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

-We also find an interaction between condition and IsCorrectAnswer in total time and fixation rate (see Figure~\ref{fig:human:cond:answerstatus}).
-This is a large effect: words occurring in the correct answer are read for an extra 131~ms in the Preview condition.
+Finally, we observe an interaction between task and IsCorrectAnswer in first fixation, total time, and fixation rate (see Figure~\ref{fig:cond:corrans}).
+This is a large effect: words occurring in the correct answer are read for an extra \changedSecond{186~ms} in the Preview condition.
 Again, this provides clear evidence of a task effect.
 Readers modify their reading strategy when they have access to information about the question: their main goal is to find the answer in the text, and if they have found words that could belong to the answer, they want to make sure of this, and spend a extra time reading these words.